atharvasharma/Entry-Management-Application/README.md

 ![index](https://github.com/atharvasharma/Innovaccer-images/blob/master/index.JPG)

-### 2\. "http://localhost:4000/hosts/register" or "http://localhost:4000/register" Host can register himself here.
+### 2\. "http://localhost:4000/hosts/register" Host can register himself here.
 This page is used for the host to register.
 After registering the host will be visible to the visitor.
 The page looks like: